-The two main types of tenancy agreement offered to Loreburn Housing Association tenants are:
+The two main types of tenancy agreement offered to Loreburn Housing Association customers are:

 - A Scottish Secure Tenancy (SST).